MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

-displayed are: "Fourier Transform Lateral (FTL)" for XY sections; "Fourier Transform Radial (FTR)" which is a radial (circularly-averaged) profile though the XY Fourier Trasform; and "Fourier Transform Orthogonal (FTO)" for the central resliced XZ section.
+displayed are: "Fourier Transform Lateral (FTL)" for XY sections; "Fourier Transform Radial (FTR)" which is a radial (circularly-averaged) profile though the XY Fourier Trasform; and "Fourier Transform Orthogonal (FTO)" for the central resliced XZ section (N.B. ensure the central Y point contains some features of interest).
 These plots help judge the average resolution in the sample volume, limited by noise.
 A gradual decay of frequencies from the center (lowest frequency) to the edge (highest frequency and resolution) indicates real high resolution information; whereas a flat spectrum indicates